kwikteam/phy-doc/docs/index.md

 - [PowerShell](http://social.technet.microsoft.com/wiki/contents/articles/21016.how-to-install-windows-powershell-4-0.aspx).
 - [Microsoft Visual C++ 2010 Redistributable](https://www.microsoft.com/en-gb/download/details.aspx?id=14632)

+Open up "PowerShell" (you should be able to find this in your list of applications - if not, download it from the link above).
+Then copy-paste the following:

 ```
 iex ((new-object net.webclient).DownloadString('http://phy.cortexlab.net/install/latest.ps1'))
 ```

 For other platforms or more detailed installation instructions, see [the advanced installation page](install.md).

+When you've done installing, get started with the [quick start guide](quick-start.md)!